cdskev/ginlo-ios/README.md

-# Ginlo Android Client
+# Ginlo iOS Client

-This is the source code for Ginlo Private for Android by ginlo.net GmbH.
+This is the source code for Ginlo Private for iOS by ginlo.net GmbH.

 We have created some documentation for you to peruse this code.